$conversationApi

 # If a user asks a question while the bot is waiting a response from ChatGPT, the bot will be able to answer instantly.

-We have also prepared a more complex example with a translator bot using the $conversationApi methods in ECMAScript 6.
 You can view the source code on GitHub, and you can create a project in JAICP directly from there.